Terezín: Administrative division

+Etymology

+The fortress town was named after Empress Maria Theresa (Marie Terezie).

 Geography

 Terezín is located about 3 km south of Litoměřice and 18 km southeast of Ústí nad Labem.
-It lies in a flat landscape of the Lower Eger Table.
+It lies in a flat landscape of the Lower Ohře Table.
 It is situated on both banks of the Ohře River, near its confluence with the Elbe.
 The Elbe forms the northern municipal border.